kubernetes/enhancements/keps/sig-storage/2639-secret-configmap-protection/README.md

 - API call type: Update Secret/ConfigMap, List Pod/PV/VolumeSnapshot, and Get PVC/SC
 - estimated throughput: TBD
-- originating component: ephemeral-protection-controller and ephemeral-protection-volumesnapshot-controller
+- originating component: secret-protection-controller and configmap-protection-controller
 - API calls are triggered by changes of Secret/ConfigMap, Pod, PV, VolumeSnapshot

 ###### Will enabling / using this feature result in introducing new API types?